‘Content Unavailable in Your Location’ for Netflix, Hulu, & More—What To Do

-Proxies are dedicated servers that fool programs into thinking the IP address is different than it is.
-A proxy is useful for avoiding regimes that don’t allow creative freedom, and it is also helpful for security purposes and file sharing.
-They are not very practical for video streaming, though, as the streaming media providers know about proxies and actively block most.
-New proxies spring up regularly, but a new video streaming proxy’s useful lifespan is pretty short.
+Proxies are dedicated servers that fool programs into thinking the IP address is different than it really is, which helps avoid regimes that don’t allow creative freedom.
+It is also beneficial for security purposes and file sharing.
+However, they are not very practical for video streaming, as the streaming media providers know about proxies and actively block most.
+Furthermore, proxies are slow and not secure.
+New proxies spring up regularly, but a new video streaming proxy’s lifespan is pretty short.
 For the most part, the streaming providers have the upper hand in this contest.

 Change IP Address using a VPN

-The other option is a VPN.
-VPNs are a great technology, not just because they let you watch “Picard” from Ohio.
-VPNs allow you to put a protective cloak of confidentiality over your internet activity.
-Even if you are beyond reproach and have nothing to hide, that doesn’t mean third-parties should be able to track everything you do online, and a good VPN helps to maintain your privacy.
+The other option is to use a VPN.
+VPNs are beneficial technology, not just because they let you watch UK’s “Pride and Prejudice” in the US, but also because they allow you to put a protective cloak on confidentiality over your internet activity.
+Even if you are beyond reproach and have nothing to hide, that doesn’t mean third parties should be able to track everything you do online, and a good VPN helps to maintain your privacy.

 Top 5 Features a VPN Should Have for Streaming Services

 No logging means that the VPN provider will not keep activity logs for users.
 Even if they receive a court order or subpoena, they have no way to tell a court what you do online as there will be no record of what you did.
 This scenario refers to activity logging.
 A different type of log, ‘connectivity logging,’ is usually enabled, but only to help troubleshooting and quality.
 No identifiable data gets contained in connectivity logs.